 The policies that govern code reviews and the decisions to merge new code should include considerations for test coverage.
 Specifically, before merging can proceed, require that any new tests – as defined during the planning process – have been implemented and that code on the feature branch passes the updated test suite.

-As a final measure to prevent issues from hitting production, set your CI/CD pipeline to run automated end-to-end testing as a part of every release.
+At a minimum, to prevent issues from hitting production, set your CI/CD pipeline to run automated end-to-end testing as a part of every release.
 Any test failures should block the corresponding release.

 For each test you create, cover a user flow that is as finite as possible.
 Short tests finish quickly, are easier to debug, and are easier to maintain.

-Broken tests can prompt a vicious cycle: left unaddressed, they erode trust in the test suite, which leads to less investment in the test suite, which leads to more broken tests.
+When left unaddressed, broken tests can prompt a vicious cycle: they erode trust in the test suite, which leads to less investment in the test suite, which leads to more broken tests.

 When a broken test is detected, promptly evaluate it to determine whether it should be fixed or removed.
 Code review policies should require that the test suite be free of broken tests before code can be merged.